coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 attempt a Reflex saving throw (DC = damage dealt).
 If the save succeeds, she takes only half damage from the blow; if it fails, she takes full damage.
-She must be aware of the attack and able to react to it in order to execute her defensive roll---if she is denied her Dexterity bonus to AC, she can't use this ability.
-Since this effect would not normally allow a character to make a Reflex save for half damage, the rogue's evasion ability does not apply to the defensive roll.
+She must be aware of the attack and able to react to it in order to execute her defensive roll—if she is denied her Dexterity bonus to AC, she can’t use this ability.
+Since this effect would not normally allow a character to make a Reflex save for half damage, the rogue’s evasion ability does not apply to the defensive roll.

 *Improved Evasion (Ex):* This ability works like evasion, except that